Automating-GIS-processes/site/docs/lessons/lesson-1/geometric-objects.md

 :::{admonition} shapely 2.0
 :class: warning

-While we are having this course, the team developing shapely is preapring the library’s next updates.
+While we are having this course, the team developing shapely is preparing the library’s next updates.
 It will be a major version that breaks with some of the programming patterns that were possible with earlier versions.